arthmis/vitess-website/content/en/docs/22.0/reference/features/vschema.md

 }
 ```

 Because Vindexes can be shared, the JSON requires them to be specified in a separate `vindexes` section, and then referenced by name from the `tables` section.
-The VSchema above simply states that `user_id` uses `hash` as Primary Vindex.
+The VSchema above simply states that `user_id` uses `xxhash` as Primary Vindex.
 The first Vindex of every table must be the Primary Vindex.

 ### Specifying A Sequence